Kristian Kristensen (handballer)

-Kristian Kristensen (born 9 June 1974) is a Danish team handball coach, who coach Ribe-Esbjerg HH since 2020.
+Kristian Kristensen (born 9 June 1974) is a Danish team handball coach, who coaches HØJ Elite's women's team.
+He coached KIF Kolding from 2022 to 2024.

 He previously coached Danish women's youth national team, Roskilde Håndbold and Herning-Ikast Håndbold.

 Kristensen were also a part of the Hungarian women's national team, as Analyzer/Physical coach, from 2017 to 2019.